GABRIEL SHAPIRO

 Picture

-I am a Bersoff Faculty Fellow in the NYU Philosophy Department.
-Before joining NYU, I completed a PhD in philosophy at Princeton University in August, 2022.
+I am an Assistant Professor of Philosophy at the University of Michigan, Ann Arbor.
+Before moving to Michigan, I was a Bersoff Faculty Fellow in the NYU Philosophy Department.
+I completed a PhD in philosophy at Princeton University in August 2022.

 I am also interested in contemporary metaphysics, ancient Greek and Roman ethics, and the reception of Aristotelianism in medieval Jewish and Islamic philosophy.
 For more about my work, see my research page.